 I enjoy creating safe & supportive space for families to come together to explore these habitual patterns and develop solutions for accessing greater peace & ease within the family structure.
 My clients tell me that their relationships have been greatly enhanced from the insights gained in family therapy sessions.

 I have significant experience working with parents seeking support for the extraordinary challenges of raising children.
 In particular, I have assisted many parents who are struggling to manage behavior problems, including those that are severe.

 Connect with me

 I would love to hear from you and would be glad to answer any questions you may have.
 I offer a free 15-minute phone consultation to help you determine if I may be a good fit for you.
-Please feel free to call me at 404-432-0404.
-If you're ready to get started, you can also schedule a session using my online calendar.
+Please feel free to call me at 404-432-0404 or send me a message using the form below or by emailing .

 2033 Hosea L Williams Dr, Suite 2